Dental Assistant

 • Work with patients on billing and payment

-Employment of dental assistants is expected to grow by 11 percent from 2020 to 2030, much faster than average for all occupations.
-After attending dental assistant classes, a graduate will be effectively trained to embark on a career in dental offices and clinics.
+Employment of dental assistants is expected to grow by 7 percent from 2022 to 2032, much faster than average for all occupations.

 *Information taken from the Occupational Outlook Handbook on the internet 9/15/2021